MoatazBadawy/Mawaqeet-Todo_and_Habits/README.md

 </p>

 ## About the project
-🚀 Is a modern Android app, built In different versions (Jetpack Coompose and XML).
+🚀 Is a modern Android app, built In different versions (Jetpack Compose and XML).
 It's Powered by Hilt, Coroutines, Flow, Jetpack (Room, ViewModel, Navigation), Lottie, and Material Design.
 The app is structured based on Clean architecture and MVVM architecture, and modulized by feature.

 #### 🔗 Download
 Go to the [Releases](https://github.com/MoatazBadawy/Mawaqeet-Todo_and_Habits/releases) to download the latest APK.
-Or simply get it from the Play Store 👇
+Or get it from the Play Store 👇

 <a href='https://play.google.com/store/apps/details?id=com.moataz.mawaqeet'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="170px"/></a>
 ## How it works

-#### 🌟 Project format
+#### 🌟 Project Overview
-We have built our application in different versions to make sure that everyone can learn from it.
+We have built our application in different versions to ensure everyone can learn from it.
 Whether you prefer the futuristic feel of Jetpack Compose or the classic reliability of XML, we've got you covered.
 Dive into a visually appealing design that enhances usability and captivates your senses.
 > [!NOTE]
 > You can obtain the different versions of the project through the following branches: <br>
 > - Native (XML): [bransh/tree/native.xml](https://github.com/MoatazBadawy/Mawaqeet-Todo_and_Habits/tree/native/xml)